ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 ### Global variables

-**NEVER EVER EVER** use global variables.
+Avoid the use global variables, when possible.
 They make the dataflow complex by essence.

 ```python